UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 - Project Members

 ## Introduction
-This is a course project of group **EZ4.0** for CSCC01 at UTSC in 2021 Summer.
+This is a course project of group **EZ4.0** for CSCC01 at UTSC in the 2021 Summer.

-The goal of this platform will be to provide the end to end experience for our target users (aspiring, first time African entrepreneurs) - where they can come in with their problem/need identified, learn how to build their solution, get involved into bigger communities and build their companies.
+The goal of this platform will be to provide the end to end experience for our target users (aspiring, first time African entrepreneurs) - where they can come in with their problem/need identified, learn how to build their solution, get involved in bigger communities and build their companies.

 ## Motivation
 As mentioned by the African Impact Initiative: